Shalin23/Range-Tree/README.md

 ## Implementation

--We have implemented 1D and 2D range tree to process a sample COVID-19 data obtained from https://ourworldindata.org/coronavirus.
+- We have implemented 1D and 2D range tree to process a sample COVID-19 data obtained from https://ourworldindata.org/coronavirus.
--This data structure is best used for searching only and constructs a Range Tree once and stores it for search operations, hence deletion and insertion are not operated on range trees.
+- This data structure is best used for searching only and constructs a Range Tree once and stores it for search operations, hence deletion and insertion are not operated on range trees.

 ## Presenation